carbon-language/carbon-lang/llvm/lib/Target/README.txt

   ret double %mul
 }

+We should be able to fold away this fmul to 0.0.
+More generally, fmul(x,0.0) can be folded to 0.0 if we can prove that the LHS is not -0.0, not a NaN, and not an INF.
+The CannotBeNegativeZero predicate in value tracking should be extended to support general "fpclassify" operations that can return yes/no/unknown for each of these predicates.

-We should be able to fold away this fmul to a constant, there is no 32-bit integer which after sitofp will generate a NaN, inf, or -0.0.
-We should fold this whenever the floating point type has enough exponent bits to represent the largest integer value as < inf.
+In this predicate, we know that [us]itofp is trivially never NaN or -0.0, and we know that it isn't +/-Inf if the floating point type has enough exponent bits to represent the largest integer value as < inf.

 //===---------------------------------------------------------------------===//